-The 3DM-CV5-25 includes the option to define an orientation transformation from the sensor frame to a user-definable platform frame.
-This is useful when the sensor cannot be mounted in the same orientation as the desired reference point on the platform frame.
+The 3DM-CX5-25 includes the option to define an orientation transformation and offset distance from the sensor frame to a user-definable platform frame.
+This is useful when the sensor cannot be mounted in the same location or orientation as the desired reference point on the platform frame.
 The transformation from sensor to platform frame is defined with Euler angles and is expressed as a rotation from the sensor frame to the platform frame.

-In the following example the user has defined the desired reference point on the platform frame to be located the vehicle.
+In the following example the user has defined the desired reference point on the platform frame to be located at the front bumper of the vehicle.
 In accordance with aircraft co-ordinate systems the platform frame is oriented with the x-axis pointed in the forward direction of travel, the z-axis pointed down, and the y-axis pointed towards the passenger side.
-The sensor has been mounted face down proper transformation in this example would be: 180 degrees roll, 0 degrees pitch, and 0 degrees yaw..
+The sensor has been mounted face down toward the rear of the vehicle, two meters from vehicle reference location with no offset in the y-axis and z-axis directions.
+The proper transformation in this example would be: 180 degrees roll, 0 degrees pitch, and 0 degrees yaw, with an offset of [+2, 0, 0] meters (listed as x, y, z).